 Many times when a foreign national is looking to immigrate to Canada, they want to know how long it will take to get there.
 Each visa has a different processing time and application process.
+You can find the current 2025 processing times for each Canadian visa or program below.
+If you click on the specific visa or program you are interested in, you can learn more about the processing time:

 The processing time for Canadian Visas is defined as how long it takes Immigration, Refugees and Citizenship Canada (IRCC) to process your application from the day that they receive it.
 This is otherwise known as CIC or IRCC processing times.